juvalen/mb-checker/README.md

 # Bookmark cleansing R3
 This is a simple command line utility to weed your good old bookmark file.

-After being gathering and classifying bookmarks for more than 20 years one may hit dead URLs just when accessing them.
+After being gathering and classifying bookmarks for more than 20 years one may hit dead URLs just when confident of having them.
 In order to keep the bookmark list current I created this script.

 Feed this python scripts with a Chrome bookmark file and a list of http return codes to be pruned and it will crawl through it and try to reach each entry.
 All successfull bookmarks will be copied to a _cleaner_ json file, and failing URLs will be copied to additional named as the specified return code.